-Ginger Root Supplement Reduced Colon Inflammation Markers-added 10/12/2011
+Ginger Root Supplement Reduced Colon Inflammation Markers

 --Phase II study conducted in humans requires validation.